AppleSeed0318/Ethereum_send_special_token/readme.txt

-send special token that has highest balance.
+Send special token that has highest balance in Ethereum network.